IainStevenson/docker.multi.service.reverse.proxy/src/identity.md

 Note: Microsoft.AspNetCore.Authentication.JwtBearer must be set to version 3.1.10 as the latest versions only support .NET Framework 5!

-Note: Tehre are various differences in teh Api: Statup.cs such as the following which were left in place.
+Note: There are various differences in teh Api: Statup.cs such as the following which were left in place.
 ```
 if (env.IsDevelopment())
 {